securedirective/django-site-template/README.md

 ./devserver
 ```

-If you load `http://localhost:8000`, the sample home page should show that your are using the 'development' settings file, and the next line should be green since Django is serving the static content itself.
+If you load `http://localhost:8000`, the sample home page should show that you are using the 'development' settings file, and the next line should be green since Django is serving the static content itself.

 If all is working adapt the project to your needs by searching for any references to `djangotemplate` or `dt` and replace with the names of your project.
 Then commit that to the repo
 ```